srv1n/kurpod/CONTRIBUTING.md

-# Contributing to Encapsule
+# Contributing to Kurpod

-First off, thank you for considering contributing to Encapsule!
-It's people like you that make Encapsule such a great tool.
+First off, thank you for considering contributing to Kurpod!
+It's people like you that make Kurpod such a great tool.

 ## Code of Conduct